 The model has a R2=0.48, indicating that is able to account for 48% of the variation in total cost.
 Total cost was found to be significantly associated with the following continuous variables PaO2/(.01*FiO2) (pafi), temperature, and serum albumin.
 PaO2/(.01*FiO2) is a measure of respiratory rate.
 From our model every increase in pafi results in a 0.1% decrease in total cost.
 This indicates that those requiring treatment for respiratory failure would have a higher total cost.
 The increase in 1 degree Celsius in temperature results in 11.4% higher cost, indicating that patients that are feverish would have a higher total cost.
-Lastly serum albumin is a used to evaluate nutritional status, a 1-unit increase in serum albumin results in a 23.7% lower total cost.
+Lastly serum albumin is used to evaluate nutritional status, a 1-unit increase in serum albumin results in a 23.7% lower total cost.
 Overall this dataset indicated that patients requiring prolonged treatment would incur higher total cost.
 This is most noticeable by our categorical variables.
 Patients in the reference group (ARF/MOSF w/Sepsis), have a total cost that is significantly higher than patients with CHF, COPD, Cirrhosis, Colon cancer, lung cancer, and coma patients.
 Patients with a coma score between 21-70 also have a significantly higher total cost than patients with a score below 21.

 Conclusion